amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step3.md

 }
 ```

-When referencing primitives inside the component, you may ONLY target them
-as descendants of the component block.
-Never redefine the primitive globally.
+Primitives must only be targeted **as descendants** of the block and must never be modified globally.

 **Correct:**